HuzaifaMughal0024/HuzaifaMughal0024/README.md

 ---

 # 💫 About Me
-- ⚡ Frontend developer specializing in **React, Tailwind, and modern UI/UX**
+- ⚡ Frontend developer specializing in **React, Vite, Tailwind, and modern UI/UX**
-- 🛡️ System admin managing **Linux & Windows servers, hosting platforms, and network security**
+- 🛡️ System admin managing **Linux & Windows servers, hosting platforms, and virtualization**
-- 📡 Working with **custom dashboards, DNS automation, billing platforms, and server orchestration**
+- 📡 Skilled in **cloud services, containerization, DNS automation, and custom hosting dashboards**
 - 🚀 Always exploring ways to make hosting **faster, safer, and more reliable**

 ---